CZ-NIC/convey/README.md

 ### Dependencies and troubleshooting
 * You'll be asked to install `dialog` library at the first run if not already present in the system.
-* If something is missing on your system, you may find help yourself with this command: `sudo apt install python3-pip python3-tk git gcc dialog whois dnsutils nmap curl && pip3 install setuptools wheel && pip3 install --upgrade ipython`
+* If something is missing on your system, you may find help yourself with this command: `sudo apt install python3-pip python3-tk git dialog whois dnsutils nmap curl && pip3 install setuptools wheel && pip3 install --upgrade ipython`

 ### Customisation
 * Launch convey with [`--help`](docs/convey-help-cmd-output.md) flag to see [further options](docs/convey-help-cmd-output.md).